sle3man/sle3man.github.io/_drafts/draft2.md

 Some of the contacts I made during orientation still keep in touch with me, and for better or for worse, I think orientation is a great way to make lifelong connections.

 **Networking**

 To segue from friendship would be networking.
 While some people may not call acquaintanceship as "friendship", perhaps the contacts a student might make could fall under the "networking" camp.

+I believe orientation is, without a doubt, a great way to make new contacts.
+Since orientation is a great time to meet people during a period when they're "themselves" or a little less tense, I got the chance to meet people for who they really are, or who they are outside of school.
+I did meet a few interesting characters, to put it lightly.

+These contacts that a student might make may ultimately be the people that would help them through school, provide moral support, or even find them a job.
+Of course, it's not

 **Character Building**